 Since voltmeters are always connected in parallel with the component or components under test, any current through the voltmeter will contribute to the overall current in the tested circuit, potentially affecting the voltage being measured.
-A perfect voltmeter has infinite resistance, so that it draws no current from the circuit under test.
+A perfect voltmeter has infinite resistance so that it draws no current from the circuit under test.
 However, perfect voltmeters only exist in the pages of textbooks, not in real life!
-Take the following voltage divider circuit as an extreme example of how a realistic voltmeter might impact the circuit its measuring:
+Take the following voltage divider circuit in Figure 1 as an extreme example of how a realistic voltmeter might impact the circuit its measuring.

-With no voltmeter connected to the circuit, there should be exactly 12 volts across each 250 MΩ resistor in the series circuit, the two equal-value resistors dividing the total voltage (24 volts) exactly in half.
-However, if the voltmeter in question has a lead-to-lead resistance of 10 MΩ (a common amount for a modern digital voltmeter), its resistance will create a parallel subcircuit with the lower resistor of the divider when connected:
+With no voltmeter connected to the circuit, there should be exactly 12 V across each 250 MΩ resistor in the series circuit, the two equal-value resistors dividing the total voltage (24 V) exactly in half.
+However, if the voltmeter in question has a lead-to-lead resistance of 10 MΩ (a common amount for a modern digital voltmeter), its resistance will create a parallel subcircuit with the lower resistor of the divider when connected, shown in Figure 2.

-Now, the voltmeter can only indicate the voltage its connected across.
-It has no way of “knowing” there was a potential of 12 volts dropped across the lower 250 MΩ resistor before it was connected across it.
+Now, the voltmeter can only indicate the voltage it is connected across.
+It has no way of “knowing” there was a potential of 12 V dropped across the lower 250 MΩ resistor before it was connected across it.
 The very act of connecting the voltmeter to the circuit makes it part of the circuit, and the voltmeter’s own resistance alters the resistance ratio of the voltage divider circuit, consequently affecting the voltage being measured.